bjucps420/us-govt-todo-example/README.md

 The Digital Ocean infrastructure setup is contained in the `terraform/` folder.
 The templates here create a VPC, firewall, load balancer, kubernetes cluster and database on Digital Ocean for hosting the project.
 Note that a domain is required to run the template.

 The ansible scripts for populating the Kubernetes cluster with information are contained in the `ansible/` folder.
-The kubernetes cluster contains an instance of prometheus, the prometheus alerter, the frontend, the backend and Fusion Auth.
+The kubernetes cluster contains an instance of redis, the frontend, and the backend.